ryanswapp/react-meteor-template/README.md

 This is a boilerplate template for a Meteor.js app that uses React.js as the view layer

+## NOTE

+The first time you run this app it will fail.
+This is because it is using the reywood:bootstrap3-sass package.
+If you restart the app after it crashes it will then work from that point on.
+Check out the "To use" section [here](https://atmospherejs.com/reywood/bootstrap3-sass) for more info.

 ## Install

 Run the following to get the bash file to work: